-To learn more, Smart Business spoke to Philip DiSaia, M.D., medical director, Todd Cancer Institute at Long Beach Memorial Medical Center and world renowned leader and researcher in gynecologic oncology; and Amanda Termuhlen, M.D., medical director of Jonathan Jaques Children’s Cancer Center at Miller Children’s Hospital Long Beach, the region’s renowned pediatric cancer facility.
+To learn more, Smart Business spoke to Philip DiSaia, M.D., medical director, Todd Cancer Institute at Long Beach Medical Center and world renowned leader and researcher in gynecologic oncology; and Amanda Termuhlen, M.D., medical director of Jonathan Jaques Children’s Cancer Center at Miller Children’s Hospital Long Beach, the region’s renowned pediatric cancer facility.

 What causes cancer?

 While causes are unknown, research helps us identify risks and cures.
 Since different cancers have different risk factors, understanding them helps with prevention.
 Controlling some risk factors — like not smoking, maintaining a healthy weight and diet, and getting plenty of exercise — helps reduce your risk of cancer.
 Other risk factors, such as age, ethnicity, family history and inherited genes, cannot be changed.
-Genetic counseling offered through Long Beach Memorial helps patients determine their risk for diseases that may be inherited, including colon, uterine, breast and ovarian cancer.
+Genetic counseling offered through Long Beach Medical Center helps patients determine their risk for diseases that may be inherited, including colon, uterine, breast and ovarian cancer.
 Families with a higher than expected number of cancer cases can benefit from our Hereditary Cancer Risk Assessment consultation.

 Why are the rates declining?